Record

 Datec 1880-1937

-ArrangementThis collection forms part of the Church Missionary Society Unofficial Papers.
-It is arranged into two series: Family Papers and Miscellaneous Papers
+ArrangementThis collection forms part of the Church Mission Society Unofficial Papers.
+It has been arranged as two series:

 LanguageEnglish